-- The Nation begins leasing and operating the Fountainhead Golf Course, now the Fountainhead Creek Golf Course, from the Army Corps of Engineers. - The Nation holds a Constitutional Convention, the first since 1979, to update and propose amendments to the Nation's constitution.
+• The Nation begins leasing and operating the Fountainhead Golf Course, now the Fountainhead Creek Golf Course, from the Army Corps of Engineers. • The Nation holds a Constitutional Convention, the first since 1979, to update and propose amendments to the Nation's constitution.
 One of the amendments proposed and ratified decreases the amount of representatives on the National Council to two per district for a total of 16 and also makes them, essentially, at large representatives.

-River Spirit Casino opens and replaces the original Creek Nation Casino Tulsa.
+2009 River Spirit Casino opens and replaces the original Creek Nation Casino Tulsa.
 River Spirit is home to one of Oklahoma's largest gaming floors.
+Oklahoma's largest gaming floors.

-The Nation regains ownership of the Creek Nation Council House after purchasing it from the City of Okmulgee.
+The Nation regains ownership of the Creek Nation Council House after purchasing it from the City of Okmulgee. - I on the RESERVATION

 Remaining in line with the vision for economic development, the Nation purchases Tulsa's pioneering commercial Arkansas River development.
-The waterfront property, located on the west bank of the Arkansas River, is home to several restaurants, shopping, office space, and Golf Suites.

-- The University of Oklahoma transfers ownership of the George Nigh Rehabilitation Center to the Nation. - The Nation acquires the Okmulgee Memorial Hospital and operates it as a community hospital serving tribal and nontribal citizens.
+The waterfront property, located on the west bank of the Arkansas River, is home to several restaurants, shopping, and office space.
+2013 • The University of Oklahoma transfers ownership of the George Nigh Rehabilitation Center to the Nation. • The Nation acquires the Okmulgee Memorial Hospital and operates it as a community hospital serving tribal and nontribal citizens.